Thursday, September 25, 2025

 E3: Stâna de Vale to Sohodol: Day 85

 From then on the walking was easy, if muddy in places, on forest tracks which seemed to be kept open by ancient tractors and trailers cutting and collecting wood, one of which I passed.
-In future I would recommend anyone walking the E3 to follow the road north from Stâna de Vale, then turn west, uphill on the track marked by blue circles, this joins the E3 marked by blue triangles heading for the Meziad.
+In future I would recommend anyone walking the E3 to follow the road north from Stâna de Vale, then turn west, uphill on the track marked by blue circles, this joins the E3 marked by blue triangles heading for Meziad.

 Today there were many fire salamanders on the track, black lizards with yellow spots.
 I suppose they liked the rain.

 Meziad consisted of two parallel roads with a waterway between, lined with the single storey, red roofed houses characteristic of these villages.
 Tractors and other farm implements were left beside the concrete banks of the waterway.
 People were about along the length of this strung out village, ladies in head scarfs, men in working clothes, we exchanged nods or "buna's" as I passed.
 I had recorded in my notes that a shop might exist at the main junction with a road heading north.
 Under the concrete of an unfinished building, a convenience store did indeed hide.
-I was soon enjoying a Coke and a snack on a rough bench in the shelter of the concrete alcove that housed the door to the shop.
+I was soon enjoying a Coke and a snack on a rough bench in the shelter of a concrete alcove that housed the door to the shop.
 A man tried to engage me in conversation while I was eating my cheese filled pastry.
 The lack of a common language made this a fruitless exercise.
 He tried a bit of mime, pointing to the sky, and up the road, but I was more interested in my pastry, especially as I feared he was offering me a bed for the night, out of the rain, which I would have had to politely refuse.
+I wanted to make some extra distance so as to reach Suncuius tomorrow, and continued for an extra hour or so.
+First I followed a narrow valley with fields of maize, then the track climbed to higher land.
+Here I found a desirable spot to camp, beside a quiet side path among heathland, not far from the next village of Sohodol.

 No comments: